ObEngine/ObEngine/.github/CONTRIBUTING.md

 ## Contributors

-Right now I [Sygmei](https://github.com/Sygmei) work mostly alone on the project but I got a lot of help from various people (See "Thanks" category).
+Right now I [Sygmei](https://github.com/Sygmei) work mostly alone on the project but I got a lot of help from various people.
+(See "Thanks" category).

 ## Main files (what to check first)